Learn about the causes, symptoms, diagnosis, treatment and pathology of Rheumatoid Arthritis.

 What are the Causes of Rheumatoid Arthritis?
 (Etiology)

-- Rheumatoid Arthritis occurs when the body immune system attacks the synovial membranes that surround the joints.
-The resulting inflammation that occurs due to this abnormal immune response, causes thickening of the synovial membrane (joint linings)
+- Rheumatoid Arthritis (RA) occurs when the body immune system attacks the synovial membranes that surround the joints.
+The resulting inflammation that occurs due an abnormal immune response, causes thickening of the synovial membranes (joint linings)

 - Prolonged inflammation may cause damage to the cartilages and bones of the joint.
 Due to this, the surrounding tendons and ligaments that hold the joint in place are weakened and stretched, slowly causing the joint to lose its alignment and structure